Christmas Meta Ads Campaign:

 Concept Background: Taking a break from Christmas

-We live in an economy of attention.
 When people scroll through social media, they are often looking for an escape; a pause from their daily reality.
 I wanted to market the Christmas Wallpaper Pack by mirroring that user behavior.
 If humans use their phones to take a break, why shouldn’t holiday icons do the same?
 The campaign concept, "Even [Character] Needs a Break," humanizes mythical Christmas figures.
 It positions the phone (and by extension, the wallpaper product) as a sanctuary from the chaos of the holidays.

 Objective: Maximize traffic, brand awareness, and learn about target audience

-With a limited budget of $50, optimizing for conversions (sales) would likely result in zero data due to high CPMs during Q4.
+With a limited budget of $50, optimizing for conversions (sales) would likely result in near-zero data due to high CPMs during Q4.
 Instead, I chose a Traffic Objective to run a "Creative Battle."
 By splitting the budget across 5 distinct characters, I could treat this as an A/B/C/D/E test to see which visual narrative stopped the scroll most effectively and what users were most interested.

 Tools Used: